leungesther/DSI-Projects/Project-1-SAT-and-ACT-Analysis/README.md

 Among states that showed strong increase in SAT participate in 2018, such as Illinois, Colorado, and Rhode Island, the uptake in SAT participation rate is linked to College Board winning state contracts, in which high school students are offered state-funded SAT test.

 It is recommended that the College Board focuses on developing partnership with states that do not have any prevailing contract awarded to either the College Board or ACT, and currently have low SAT participation in 2018.
 Examples of such states include Iowa, Kansas, and South Dakota.
+Priority can be placed on Iowa, which has a higher population.

+In the longer term, the College Board can also explore states that already mandate state-wide ACT participation and lobby the education boards to switch to the SAT when the current state contract is expiring.
+These states are more likely to have the required infrastructure and resources to support state-wide test arrangement.
+Examples of such states include Montana, Utah and Wyoming.

 ### Project Approach
 ------